-We're seeing tons of nouveau-rustic furniture in trendy catalogs and shops right now.
-It's one of the hottest looks on the furniture runway.
-Hello, sticker-shock.
+We're seeing tons of nouveau-rustic furniture in trendy catalogs and shops right now—it's one of the hottest looks on the furniture runway.
+But hello, sticker-shock.
 We knew there had to be a cheaper way to score this designer style.
-Turns out, a few basic tools, materials, and a weekend are all you need to get the look for way less than designer price tags.
+Turns out a few basic tools and materials are all you need to get the look for way less than designer price tags, and in just a weekend.
 We'll show you how.

 We love the look of birch.
 It's smooth, light in tone and texture, and easy to handle.
 For this project, we used 34 birch logs, each about 3–4 inches in diameter.
 You can use a miter saw to cut birch logs to size, or you can pay a nominal fee at a lumber store to have the logs cut for you.